 - Will you be selling the property you’re currently living in?

 - Are you moving into a rented property or you’re planning to buy a new one?

 - Have you found a suitable offer for buying a property?

-- How long will conveyancing take you to complete
+- How long will the conveyancing process take you

 - Property inspection is necessary

 - Ownership registration

 - Planning, booking and completing a house move service